Salmon-Computer-Vision/salmon-computer-vision/counting/detect/README.md

 Detects the species of the salmon and draws a bounding box with the confidence.

-First, move the `checkpoints` folder provided to this folder.
+First, move the `checkpoints` folder provided to `detectvideos` directory.

-Open up a command line window at this directory by going to the Windows Explorer folder search bar and type in `cmd` and Enter.
+Open up a command line window at the `detectvideos` directory by going to the Windows Explorer folder search bar and type in `cmd` and Enter.

 Run the following command: